serverlessworkflow/specification/comparisons/comparison-temporal.md

 # Comparisons - Temporal

 [Temporal](https://temporal.io/) is an open source microservice orchestration platform.
-Temporal apps are written in code, and SDKs are currently available for Go, Java, PHP and Ruby.
+Temporal apps are written in code, and SDKs are currently available for Go, Java, PHP and TypeScript.
 It provides two special functions, namely Workflow and Activity functions.

 Workflows in Temporal are cohesive functions with added support for retries, Saga pattern support